RivelBop/DossIO/README.md

 and [Kryonet](https://github.com/crykn/kryonet), designed for Windows, Linux, and macOS.** It allows users to synchronize files locally and run projects on device.

+DossIO is a solution to the typical real-time collaboration workflow, where each user would only have access to the terminal output and not be able to run their projects locally (plugins like Live-Share in VS Code for example).
+Instead, the files of your project are available on each client's computer, allowing them to run the software independently and store a copy of the project when the session ends.

+This is an independent software, not a plugin to a development tool, so you are free to use it with any IDE/development environment!

 ## WARNING

 **This project is in early development and may contain bugs and/or incomplete features.
 Use at your